From Silenceto Strength

 Two marriages.
 Single motherhood.
 Undiagnosed ADHD.
 A nervous system wired for survival.
 Why the body never forgets — and what perimenopause does when decades of trauma finally surface.

 Fatima in uniform.
 Ibraheem standing tall.
 Aaira living out loud.
 A kind man who finally sees her whole.
 A mother named Zahida — finally free.
-This is what it looks like to break the cycle for everyone who comes after.
+This is what breaking the cycle actually looks like.

 This Book Is Dedicated To